-- ddoc (string): ID of the design document the index belongs to.
-This ID can be used to retrieve the design document containing the index, by making a GET request to /{db}/ddoc, where ddoc is the value of this field. - name (string): Name of the index. - partitioned (boolean): Partitioned (true) or global (false) index. - type (string): Type of the index.
-Currently "json" is the only supported type.
+· ddoc: ID of the design document the index belongs to.
+This ID can be used to retrieve the design document containing the index, by making a GET request to /db/ddoc, where ddoc is the value of this field.

-• def (object): Definition of the index, containing the indexed fields and the sort order: ascending or descending.
+- name: Name of the index. - type: Type of the index.
+Currently "json" is the only supported type. - def: Definition of the index, containing the indexed fields and the sort order: ascending or descending.